What Is a Trading Journal?

 What you learned from it

-Your broker platform already gives you a log of your executions.
-Entry price, exit price, profit or loss.
-That is useful, but it is not enough.
-It does not explain why you entered late, why you moved your stop, or why you took a random trade out of boredom at 2 PM on a Tuesday.
+Your broker already gives you a log of executions.
+Entry price, exit price, P&L. It doesn't explain why you entered late, why you moved your stop, or why you took that random trade out of boredom at 2 PM on a Tuesday.

-A trading journal adds that context.
-And that context is what helps you actually improve.
+A trading journal adds the context that makes you improve.

 Why Most Traders Stay Stuck Without One